LIS: Library Information Science

 I have a Master's degree in Curriculum and Instruction with an emphasis in technology from the University of Phoenix (2006) and a Bachelor’s of Elementary Education and Bible from Trinity Bible College, North Dakota (1990).
 Before coming to Parker, I taught 6th grade in Tinian, a small island on the Pacific Ocean near Guam; and 5th Grade in Nebraska.

 I am certified to teach in Arizona with 4 endorsements: Early Childhood, Sheltered English Instruction, Reading Specialist, and Library Media Specialist.
 I have been employed with the Parker School District since October 2003 and my teaching experiences include: 1.5 years at Le Pera as the K-5 music teacher and 9 years at Blake teaching kindergarten and English Language Development.
-This is my fifth year as the Library Media Specialist at Parker High School.
+This is my seventh year as the Library Media Specialist at Parker High School.
 I enjoy my work and the students!!

 Grading will follow the policy of the Parker School